 The above is intended as a guideline.
 Managers may exercise flexibility as they see fit.

-All employees, who are pregnant and who have been employed by the University for at least 13 weeks prior to the estimated date of birth will be entitled to a pregnancy leave for a maximum of seventeen (17) weeks however, maternity benefits can only be collected either up to 12 weeks before they are expected to give birth or at the week they give birth.
-Pregnancy leave can start any time during the 17 weeks before the baby is due.
+All employees, who are pregnant and who have been employed by the university for at least 13 weeks prior to the estimated date of birth will be entitled to a pregnancy leave for a maximum of seventeen (17) weeks.
+Pregnancy leave can start any time during the 17 weeks before the baby is due, however, maternity benefits can only be collected either up to twelve (12) weeks before they are expected to give birth or at the week they give birth.
 Pregnancy leave must be taken as one continuous period.

 A birth mother who takes pregnancy leave must begin her parental leave as soon as her pregnancy leave ends.
-Birth mothers who take pregnancy leave are entitled to take up to 35 weeks of parental leave.
-All other new parents are entitled to take up to 37 weeks of parental/adoption leave.
-The leave must begin no later than 52 weeks after the birth of the child or the date the child first came into the employee’s custody, care and control for a standard parental/adoption leave or no later than 78 weeks after the week the child was born or placed for the purpose for adoption.
+Birth mothers who take pregnancy leave are entitled to take up to sixty-one (61) weeks of parental leave.
+All other new parents are entitled to take up to sixty-three (63) weeks of parental/adoption leave.
+The leave must begin no later than fifty-two (52) weeks after the birth of the child or the date the child first came into the employee’s custody, care and control for a standard parental/adoption leave or no later than seventy-eight (78) weeks after the week the child was born or placed for the purpose for adoption.